Eligibility Based Grants

 Amount: 25% – 40% of tuition for up to six hours each semester.
 Fees are not included in the grant.

-Eligibility: Year-round part-time students (enrolled for 11 hours or less) who are at least 22 years of age by the final day of late registration may apply.
-Student must not exceed income limitations stated on application.
+Eligibility: Year-round part-time students (undergraduate students enrolled for 11 hours or less, or graduate students enrolled for 8 hours or less) who are at least 22 years of age by the final day of late registration may apply.
+A student must not exceed income limitations stated on the application.
 May not be combined with other TCU administered aid.
 Good academic and financial standing at all colleges and universities attended is required.
 Students receiving this award must maintain Satisfactory Academic Progress.

 Personal/Professional Development Grant Application – Undergraduate pdf